apache/spark/docs/configuration.md

   <td>
-    Amount of memory to use per executor process, in the same format as JVM memory strings with a size unit suffix ("k", "m", "g" or "t") (e.g. <code>512m</code>, <code>2g</code>) using "m" as default suffix unit.
+    Amount of memory to use per executor process, in the same format as JVM memory strings with a size unit suffix ("k", "m", "g" or "t") (e.g. <code>512m</code>, <code>2g</code>) using "m" as the default unit.
   </td>
   <td>0.7.0</td>
 </tr>